eventhough/hapi-route-acl/README.md

 # Hapi Route ACL

-Fine-grained route ACL based on CRUD for [Hapi.js](http://hapijs.com/)
+Fine-grained route access control based on CRUD for [hapi.js](http://hapijs.com/)

 ## Description

-This plugin allows you to specify certain ACL requirements for each of your routes using CRUD.
+This hapi.js plugin allows you to specify ACL permission requirements for each of your routes using CRUD.
 For example let's say you have a resource called "cars".
 You could protect each route with the following permissions:

 `'cars:read'`, `'cars:create'`, `'cars:edit'`, `'cars:delete'`

 Routes can be protected by multiple permissions.
-For example you might have a route for drivers of cars that looks like: `POST /cars/1/drivers/1`
+For example you might have a route for drivers of cars that looks like: `POST /cars/1/drivers/`

 You can protect this route with: `['cars:read', 'drivers:create']`